Are analysts optimistic about Mizuho Financial Group Inc.'s (NYSE:MFG) stock? - The Dwinnex

-The closing price of Mizuho Financial Group Inc. (NYSE: MFG) was 2.29 for the day, up 2.23% from the previous closing price of $2.24.
-In other words, the price has increased by $+0.0500 from its previous closing price.
-On the day, 1072877 shares were traded.
-MFG reached its highest trading level at $2.3150 during the session, while it also had its lowest trading level at $2.2750.
+Mizuho Financial Group Inc. (NYSE: MFG) closed the day trading at 2.35 down -0.84% from the previous closing price of $2.37.
+In other words, the price has decreased by $-0.0200 from its previous closing price.
+On the day, 1225725 shares were traded.
+MFG reached its highest trading level at $2.3600 during the session, while it also had its lowest trading level at $2.3100.

 Sponsored